 - Incorrect inter-dose interval during a 2 dose primary vaccination course: the time interval which should be applied between the first and second doses will be stated on the product information sheet.
 It’s commonly between 2 and 4 weeks.
 If the interval is too short or too long the response to the second dose may be less than expected, potentially resulting in a reduced level of protection, or reduced duration of protection.

-- Wrong timing: too near risk period: this is a common problem when vaccinating youngstock prior to winter housing.
+- Wrong time: Vaccine administered too close to the risk period.
+This is common problem when vaccinating young stock prior to winter housing.
 No vaccine works immediately, they all have a period of time (known as the ‘onset of immunity’) before they provide effective protection.

 - Losing track of which animals are done or which need a second injection or forgetting the booster vaccination.

-- Unrealistic expectations!
-Vaccination should be used as part of an overall disease control strategy, and should not be used to prop up poor management practices.
-In the face of overwhelming challenge the immunity gained from vaccination may simply not be enough to prevent disease.
+- Unrealistic expectations! - Vaccination should be used as part of an overall disease control strategy, and should not be used to prop up poor management practices.

 Vaccination plays a key role in protecting the health of our livestock.
 Vaccines are an investment in terms of cost and labour, so plan ahead and make sure that you get the most from your vaccines by storing and using them correctly.